F-15 Eagle

 Foreign Military Sales

-The Eagle has been chosen by three foreign military customers to modernize their air forces.
-Japan has purchased and produces an air-to-air F-15 known as the F-15J.
+The Eagle has been chosen by several foreign military customers to modernize their air forces.
+Although the Air Force has accepted the last F-15E it contracted for, the assembly lines remained intact due to the Saudi Arabian and Israeli governments purchasing Foreign Military Sales (FMS) versions of the F-15E.
+Japan purchased and produces an air-to-air F-15 known as the F-15J.
 Israel has bought F-15A, B, and D aircraft from USAF inventories and is currently obtaining an air-to-ground version called the F-15I.
-Similarly, Saudi Arabia has purchased F-15C and D aircraft and acquired the air-to-ground F-15S.
+Similarly, Saudi Arabia purchased F-15C and D aircraft and acquired the air-to-ground F-15S.

 F-15S Peace Sun IX

-F-15 production has been extended into 1999 by orders for 72 F-15S aircraft for Saudi Arabia.
+F-15 production was extended into 1999 by orders for 72 F-15S aircraft for Saudi Arabia.
 Peace Sun IX is an F-15 Foreign Military Sales production program, with development, to deliver 72 F-15S aircraft including support equipment, spares, and training to the Royal Saudi government.
 Saudi Arabia has purchased a total of 62 F-15C and D aircraft and later procured the F-15S, which is a two-seater aircraft based on the F-15E airframe, with downgraded avionics, downgraded LANTIRN pods, and a simplified Hughes APG-70 radar without computerised radar mapping.
 Four F-15S Eagles were delivered in 1995.
 On 10 November 1999 the last of 72 F-15S aircraft was delivered to Saudi Arabia.
 In November 1995 Saudi Arabia purchased 556 GBU-15 Guided Bomb Units (including six training units), 48 data link pods, personnel training and training equipment and other related elements of logistics support.
 The estimated cost is $371 million.
 Saudi Arabia would use the GBU-15s to enhance the stand off attack capability of the F-15S aircraft.

 F-15SG